null

 Excellent: FL-WS2

 A grading report and/or certification confirm a diamond's quality and authenticity.
-It confirms the stone’s features, including its carat weight, cut, color, clarity, and possible treatment.
+They also confirm the stone’s features, including its carat weight, cut, color, clarity, and possible treatment.
 With a certification, you can be sure your purchase is trustworthy and worth your time and money.

-Certification will also help you determine the quality of your heart cut diamond.
-You can also find a good resale value easily since it has been certified by a respectable third party.
+Certification will also help you determine the quality of your heart-cut diamond.
+Since it has been certified by a respected third party, it will easily have a good resale value.

 Without certification, it can be extremely challenging to know whether the diamond you want is genuine or altered in any way.
 A certified diamond guarantees that you make a genuine, high-quality diamond purchase and guards against fraud or buying a fake heart cut stone.